 Grab an apple or a non-fat plain Greek yogurt with a little fruit to help fill you up before arriving at a party.
-This way, you won't be famished and can focus on enjoying the company rather than making a beeline for the hors d'oeuvre table.
+This way, you won't be famished and can focus on enjoying the company rather than making a beeline for the hors d'oeuvre table and potentially making less-than-stellar food choices.

 2. Don't skip meals.

-You may be tempted to skip breakfast and "save" all of your calories for the big feast but you could be setting yourself up to overeat.
-Remember to have breakfast, lunch and a snack.
-Follow your menu for the day so when it's time for dinner you'll be less hungry and less likely to overdo it.
+You may be tempted to skip breakfast and "save" all of your calories for the big feast, but you could be setting yourself up to overeat.
+Try to enjoy breakfast, lunch and a small snack before the main event.
+If you're a Jenny Craig member, try to follow your menu plan for the day, so when it's time for dinner, you'll be less hungry and you can avoid overeating.

 3. Plan for social situations.

 It’s easy to get caught up in everyone’s excitement as they pile their plates high with goodies.
-Once you create your plate, step away from the table and socialize away from the food.
+Once you create your plate, step away from the table and socialize away from the food table.

 Although alcohol is a common staple at most holiday gatherings, it may hinder your weight loss goals by piling on liquid calories.
 It could also potentially influence your decisions when it comes to making healthy food choices.
 Instead of pouring a glass of wine, opt for a soda water or refreshing unsweetened iced tea.
 Garnish it with a lemon wedge and other festive fruit to add flavor and color.